Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Introduction

 Third-party bot detection tools are also easily accessible to and widely used by the public: the most recent version of Botometer \cite{sayyadiharikandeh2020detection} reportedly receives hundreds of thousands of daily queries to its public API \cite{yang2022botometer101} and BotSentinel \cite{botsent_2022} provides a browser extension and ways to conveniently block accounts classified as bots.

-\paragraph{Is bot detection a solved problem?} On its face, bot detection research seems to be a success story for machine learning: researchers have collected a variety of datasets for a well-defined classification task and expressive machine learning models like random forests and neural networks attain near-perfect performance on the data.
+\paragraph{Is bot detection {fit for downstream use}?} {To an outsider --- someone who might want to use bot detection but has not done research on the topic --- bot detection might seem like a case study in the successful application of machine learning to an important problem}: researchers have collected a variety of datasets for a well-defined classification task and expressive machine learning models like random forests and neural networks attain near-perfect performance on the data.
 Moreover, these methods have been widely adopted in both the academic literature and in public use.
-Bot detection tools are frequently trained on a combination of datasets, and researchers have argued that the existing approach can easily adapt to the short-comings of existing classifiers or evolution of more human-like bots by adding more datasets \cite{sayyadiharikandeh2020detection} or using even more complex techniques, like generative adversarial networks \cite{cresci2020decade}.
+Bot detection tools are frequently trained on a combination of datasets, and researchers have argued that the existing approach can adapt to the short-comings of existing classifiers or evolution of more human-like bots by adding more datasets \cite{sayyadiharikandeh2020detection} or using even more complex techniques, like generative adversarial networks \cite{cresci2020decade}.

 Even so, there are signs that bot detection tools are far from perfect.
-They may disagree with one another~\cite{martini2021bot}, prove unreliable over time~\cite{rauchfleisch2020false}, and rely on dubious labels~\cite{gallwitz2021therise,gallwitz2022investigating}, where the authors identify individual accounts a popular bot detection tool incorrectly label as `bots'.
-Here, we attempt to reconcile the apparent success of Twitter bot detection with what seem to be significant challenges.
+They may disagree with one another~\cite{martini2021bot}, prove unreliable over time~\cite{rauchfleisch2020false}, and rely on dubious labels~\cite{gallwitz2021therise,gallwitz2022investigating}. {Moreover, bot detection researchers certainly do not consider the problem solved and have, in previous research, observed that bot classifiers can fail to generalize \cite{echeverria2018lobo} and surfaced concerns that more sophisticated bots may go undetected \cite{cresci2020decade}.} Here, we attempt to reconcile and systematically explain the apparent achievements of Twitter bot detection with what seem to be significant challenges and limitations.

 Evaluating third-party bot detection datasets and tools is inherently challenging: the ``ground truth'' is unknown or inaccessible to the public, and the only window of insight we have into bots on Twitter is through the datasets themselves.
 However, this does not make evaluation impossible.
 We can still gain a better understanding of what these datasets tell us by closely analyzing the datasets and how they relate to one another.